mkenney/stability-badges/PROD-CHECKLIST.md

 ## Services
 ### APIs
 - [ ] CORS is properly configured.
-- [ ] API response data models a uniform output format.
+- [ ] Uniform response data models are enforced.

 ## Devops
 ### Docker
-- [ ] A multi-stage `Dockerfile` is used to produce the most minimal image possible (within reason).
+- [ ] A multi-stage `Dockerfile` is used to produce minimal images.
 - [ ] Images do not include software or packages not required for the service to function (`vim`, `ssh`, etc.).

 ### Kubernetes